 - car alarms must not sound for longer than permitted times.

-Residents can report vehicles with noisy engines and exhaust systems to the Office of Environment and Heritage on 131 555.
+Residents can report vehicles with noisy engines and exhaust systems to the EPA on 131 555.

 You will need to provide the vehicle's registration number, its make, model and colour, and note when and where the incident occurred.